Advisory Board

 Celeste Mergens

 Celeste Mergens is an author, thought leader, and changemaker and has been featured in Oprah’s O Magazine, Forbes, and Stanford Social Innovation Review.
-She is the Founder of Days for Girls, a global award-winning organization championing Women's Health and Menstrual Health Equity.
-Days for Girls was named by the Huffington Post as a ‘Next Ten’ Organization poised to change the world in the next decade and has reached more than 3 million women and girls in 145 countries.
+She is the Founder of Days for Girls, a global award-winning organisation championing Women's Health and Menstrual Health Equity.
+Days for Girls was named by the Huffington Post as a ‘Next Ten’ Organisation poised to change the world in the next decade and has reached more than 3 million women and girls in 145 countries.

 When women are empowered in the design and innovation process, the likelihood of success in the marketplace improves by 144%.”